EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

-How to include the 'edb.postgres.initialize' role in your Playbook
+How to include the 'init_dbserver' role in your Playbook
 ----------------

 Below is an example of how to include the edb.postgres.initialize role: